aimclub/Polygon.Web/README.md

 This repository contains tools for automated evaluation of model performance and robustness.

-The project is still under development, so the ыervices will be announced later!
+The project is still under development, so the services will be announced later!

 ## Polygon-Scoring